Stuhl/editorjs-inline-spoiler/readme.md

 ## Style customization
-You can customize the spoiler style by overwriting the `editorjs-inline-hotkey` class.
+You can customize the spoiler style by overwriting the `editorjs-inline-spoiler` class.
 The plugin uses data-attributes to manage state.
 You can hook into these via CSS and style the show/hide styles too!
 Here is an example:

 ```css
 .editorjs-inline-spoiler {